pontakornth/microservice-midterm/README.md

+# FIXTURE LOCATION

+The fixture for advertising collection is in five-ads.
+The collection and database name must be `advertising`.

 # Chapter-9

 Code and examples for Chapter 9 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com).

 The chapter 9 code repository contains the complete working example application: FlixTube.
 This is what we have been building up to all though the book.

 Chapter 9 of Bootstrapping Microservices is an overview of the FlixTube example application.